Autonomous Cave Surveying with an Aerial Robot: Related Work

-Beyond space exploration,~\citet{Murphy2009} find that semiautonomy in the form of autonomous navigation coupled with human-assisted perception is preferred over total autonomy for robots operating in subterranean domains given that teleoperation was required to recover the autonomous \SI{700}{\kilo\gram} ATV-type Groundhog vehicle when it became stuck in a mine.
-However, human-assisted perception is predicated on the ability to transfer perceptual information to human operators.
-From a cave survey perspective, a significant challenge is the ability to access leads and passageways that may be unreachable to humans as shown in~\cref{fig:sf_map}.
-If the lead contains a passageway with several outgoing leads, it is useful for a human operator to have the ability to direct the exploration in one direction over others (e.g., one passageway is larger than another or contains interesting features).
+A significant challenge in cave surveying is the ability to access leads and passageways that may be unreachable to humans as shown in~\cref{fig:sf_map}.
+If the lead contains a passageway with several outgoing leads, it is useful for an operator to have the ability to direct exploration in one direction over others (e.g., one passageway is larger than another or contains more interesting features). ~\citet{Murphy2009} find that semiautonomy in the form of autonomous navigation coupled with human-assisted perception is preferred over total autonomy for robots operating in subterranean domains given that teleoperation was required to recover the autonomous \SI{700}{\kilo\gram} ATV-type Groundhog vehicle when it became stuck in a mine.
+However, human-assisted perception is predicated on the ability to transfer perceptual information to human operators. \citet{Baker2006} develop Groundhog to collect data via teleoperation and build a map in postprocessing with the approach of~\cite{montemerlo2002}.~\citet{groundhog} extend the capabilities of the Groundhog robot by developing a sense, plan, act cycle to autonomously map an abandoned mine that takes 90 seconds due to limited onboard processing.

+\citet{ebadi2020lamp} develop an architecture for LiDAR-based multi-robot SLAM that removes outlier loop closures via Incremental Consistent Measurement (ICM) Set Maximization and enables input from multiple sources and a human operator.
+The approach relies on VLP-16 Puck Lite LiDARs, which are relatively heavy and necessitate using ground vehicles as compared to the small aerial systems used in this work.
+The approach is tested in a mine that has relatively flat floors as compared to the highly uneven nature of the cave passages explored in this work.
+A limitation expressed in the work is the need for a compressed map representation to overcome the communication bottlenecks when transmitting visualizations to the user.

+\citet{dang2019graph} demonstrate exploration in mine environments that employs a global planner when the local planner is unable to identify paths that increase information gain.
+The aerial system is large to accomodate the heavy LiDAR sensor which is appropriate for mine environments built for easy traverse by people but is too large for the tight crawlways of caves.